codematch-llm/benchmark/README.md

-# CodeMatch Benchmark
+# CodeMatch Benchmark - How Do We Even Know If It Works?

-The Benchmark repository is the first component of the CodeMatch project, focusing on the initial steps of the workflow.
-These steps form the foundation for evaluating and selecting the best-performing Large Language Model (LLM) for the system.
-Below is the diagram highlighting the first three components of the workflow:
+The Benchmark repository is where we start measuring success.
+It’s all about testing and evaluating Large Language Models (LLMs) to ensure they perform well in detecting code clones.
+This repository lays the groundwork for the CodeMatch project, helping us identify the best-performing model for the job.

 ---